mlupo/artwork-docs/Polaroids.rst

 Description
 ===========
 In mid 2012, I became fascinated with the Polaroid SX-70.
 The camera is a folding SLR, and when released in 1972, it was Polaroid's first integral film camera.
-My first exposrure to the SX-70 was `this video <https://youtu.be/Lo_1pyQ7xvc>`_, in which it just seems so marvelous.
+My first exposure to the SX-70 was `this video <https://youtu.be/Lo_1pyQ7xvc>`_, in which it just seems so marvelous.

 Then, there is the story of `Jamie Livingston <http://en.wikipedia.org/wiki/Jamie_Livingston>`_.
 His photo a day project brought him from `1979 to 1997 <http://photooftheday.hughcrawford.com/>`_, with around 6,700 photographs.
 So, some combination of my interest in Jamie's story, and the technology of the camera, led me to purchase my own.